 Here are the variants of this model:

-• Membership – Where access to a reserved area is only accessible to monthly paying customers but the rest is free
+- Membership – Where access to a reserved area is only accessible to monthly paying customers

 A lot of travel writers started off with strong photography backgrounds.
 Others, had to learn the hard way.

-A popular site is Shutterstock which is a database of photos which brands can purchase for a fee.
+A popular site tos ell your images is Shutterstock.
 As a photographer, you get a commission every time someone downloads your image.

 To join Shutterstock you will first need to apply by submitting your first 10 images and then wait for them to be approved before you can upload an unlimited amount.
 Every photo uploaded is approved by their staff so it may take some time but their tagging capabilities are intelligent and allow you to tag away quite quickly.